Until 2020 the thought of Walt Disney World closing its doors for an extended period of time was nearly unthinkable.

 Other reasons the parks might close

-In addition, Disney likes to reward its hard working Cast Members with celebrations where they can enjoy the parks with other Cast Members.
+Also, Disney likes to reward its hard-working Cast Members with celebrations where they can enjoy the parks with other Cast Members.

-Those early closures for private events are rare (as in they only happen a couple times a year) so they don’t impact most people’s vacations.
+Those early closures for private events are rare (as they only happen a couple of times a year) so they don’t impact most people’s vacations.

 Find out more about Disney World during hurricanes:

 Is Disney World open on Christmas?

 Yep.
 Disney World is open on Christmas and Easter and Thanksgiving, and every holiday in-between.

 It’s open year-round, which makes sense considering people visit the parks on vacations and days off.
 With most schools having extended breaks over the holidays, families have the time to travel, and Walt Disney World is the top destination for families.

 - Wolfgang Puck Express At Disney Springs Has Permanently Closed